nhs-r-community/FunnelPlotR/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-NOTES on win-builder and r-hub about possibly invalid links.
+NOTE on r-hub about possibly mis-spelt word, that is not mis-spelt.
-These refer to DOIs for references in the vignette.
-I've manually tested all links and they are valid.

-Further note on win-builder and some r-hub builds about a CRAN reference not being in canonical form.
-This has been changed to use https as suggested.

 ## Downstream dependencies
-There are currently no downstream dependencies for this package.
+There are currently no downstream dependencies for this package to my knowledge.